entrecode/ec.doc/doc/data_manager.md

 Additionally there is a API for public assets similar to the `ec:asset[s]`.
 Please refer to the public documentation found in any data manager in editor.

 #### Custom Asset Domain
 It is possible to use a custom asset domain.
-In order to geht this working simply edit the `config` of a Data Manager to include the property `customAssetDomain`.
+In order to get this working simply edit the `config` of a Data Manager to include the property `customAssetDomain`.
 Set the value to the custom domain.
 After configuring the Data Manager you'll need to set up your Domain to proxy the requests to the original url of the file (original links will always work).

 ###### Example: